LibraryOfCongress/api.congress.gov/Documentation/MemberEndpoint.md

 - `<invertedOrderName>` (e.g., Leahy, Patrick J.)
   - The member’s name in last-name-first order.
 - `<addressInformation>`
   - Container for the member’s contact information.
-The `<addressInformation>` container may include the following children:
+An `<addressInformation>` container may include the following children:
     - `<officeAddress>` (e.g, 437 Russell Senate Office Building Washington, DC 20510)
       - The member’s mailing and physical office address in Washington, D.C.
 The `<officeAddress>` element provides the full address for Senate members and only the House office building information for House members.
     - `<city>` Washington